ToolJet/ToolJet/docs/versioned_docs/version-2.0.0-beta/tutorial/pages.md

 </div>

 :::info
-The page which is marked home will have a **Home** icon on the right of the page card.
+The page which is marked home will have a **Home** icon on the left of the Page Card.
 <div style={{textAlign: 'center'}}>

 <img className="screenshot-full" src="/img/v2-beta/pages/home-icon.png" alt="Pages Panel" width="300" />